 You see, a stock insurance company focuses on maximizing shareholder value.
-What is good for a shareholder might not always be good for a policyholder.
+And what is good for a shareholder might not always be good for a policyholder.

 Mutual life insurance, particularly dividend paying whole life insurance, provides an option outside of the confines of Wall Street to earn a consistent and guaranteed return.
 Check out our video below for more information on stock vs mutual insurance companies.

-The only con of mutual life insurance is if you choose a company that has under-performed its peers.
-That is why it is important to work with a seasoned professional who can align you with the best company, based on the company’s historic performance, while also balancing it with the company’s current performance and future prospects.
+One of the only cons of mutual life insurance is if you choose a company that has under-performed its peers.
+That is why it is important to work with a seasoned professional who can align you with the best company, taking into account the company’s historic performance, while also balancing it with the company’s current performance and future prospects.

 Best Mutual Life Insurance

 Policy design is a huge factor in maximizing your mutual life insurance policy.
 A policy can be structured in a myriad of ways.
 The two main focuses of mutual life insurance is on either the death benefit or cash value growth.